CamiWilliams/LevelUpRiddles-Workshop/Step 3 - Add APL/README.md

 - Having completed **[Step 1: Add Advanced Voice Design](https://github.com/CamiWilliams/LevelUpRiddles-Workshop/tree/master/Step%201%20-%20Add%20Advanced%20Voice%20Design)**
 - Having completed **[Step 2: Add In-Skill Purchasing](https://github.com/CamiWilliams/LevelUpRiddles-Workshop/tree/master/Step%202%20-%20Add%20ISP)**

-## Goal: Integrating Premium Features into your skill
+## Goal: Create an enriching visual experience in your skill
-ISP supports one-time purchases for entitlements that unlock access to features or content in your skill, subscriptions that offer access to premium features or content for a period of time, and consumables which can be purchased, depleted and purchased again.

-You can define your premium offering and price, and we handle the voice-first purchasing flow.
-We also provide self-service tools to manage your in-skill products, and optimize their sales performance over time.
-Today, you can make money through both ISP and Alexa Developer Rewards.
-This feature is available for Alexa skills in the US.
+Voice is the most natural form of interaction.
+But in a voice-first world, visuals can enhance interactions with Alexa-enabled devices.
+By combining visual elements with voice experiences, developers can expand the possibilities of what their skills can do.
+Alexa-enabled devices have varying display sizes and shapes, purposes, and hardware limitations.
+For example, while using a skill on an Echo Spot or Fire TV may have similar spoken interactions for a customer, interactivity and information rendered on the screen may vary drastically depending on the device features.

+You will create 4 display screens: one for the `LaunchRequest`, `PlayGameIntent`, `AnswerRiddleIntent`, and `HintIntent`.

-### Task 3.1: Add displays to your LaunchRequest
+### Task 3.1: Add displays to your LaunchRequest that send UserEvents

-We will now add some displays written in the Alexa Presentation Language to your skill&#39;s LaunchRequest.
-The LaunchRequest is the function that is called when a user invokes your skill without an utterance, just the invocation name (for example, &quot;Alexa open [hello world]&quot;).
+We will now add some displays to your skill's `LaunchRequest`.
+The LaunchRequest is the function that is called when a user invokes your skill without an utterance, just the invocation name (for example, "Alexa open riddle game").

+When the customer invokes your skill and the `LaunchRequest`, Alexa prompts the user _"Would you like to start with easy, medium, or hard riddles?"_ We want to create a display with buttons that a customer can select to chose their level.

 1. In the **developer portal** , select the **Build** tab in the top menu.
 2. Scroll down and select the **Display** tab on the left menu.